vetsuisse-unibe/NGS-course-docs/dataFormat.md

 - Discard trimmed reads that are shorter than 50 bases after trimming (-l 50)
 - compression level for gzip output (-z 5)
 - set number of threads to 4 (-w 4)
+--detect_adapter_for_pe For PE data, the adapter sequence auto-detection is disabled by default since the adapters can be trimmed by overlap analysis.
+However, you can specify --detect_adapter_for_pe to enable it.

 The best is to run the fastp algorithm using a job script.
 This way you are recording all the parameters and can be easily added to your methods in manuscripts for the cause reproducibility research.